DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter16.md

 - High in saturated fat, triggering chronic, low-grade inflammation that supports tumor growth and progression
 - Affects cellular repair and alters cell membranes
-- Substances called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) are created when meat is cooked at high temperatures - these can alter DNA, possibly increasing cancer risk
+- Substances called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) are created when meat is cooked at high temperatures.
+Research shows HCAs and PAHs can alter DNA, possibly increasing cancer risk
 - May worsen insulin resistance and increase growth signals (like IGF-1), which some cancers use to fuel their spread

 **Clams, Lobster, Scallops & Shrimp:**